joaquinsalas/nowcastingRt/README.md

 They will generate html files useful to visualize the results.
 You will only need to run these programs once.

+Run the program *date.Rmd* to update the date and time for the report.

 ## update files
 Update the directories within the files to point to your local source of data!